Drinking Water Quality and Safety

 When you turn on the tap for a glass of water, do you ever wonder about the quality or safety of that water?
 With drinking water, it's important to consider not just the water itself, but how that water gets to you.

 The reality is, naturally pure water doesn't exist.
-Water is an excellent solvent, dissolving and absorbing impurities as it flows in streams, sits in lakes or filters through layers of soil and rock in the ground.
-Some of these substances, such as certain naturally occurring minerals, are harmless.
+Water is very good at dissolving and absorbing impurities as it flows in streams, sits in lakes, or filters through layers of soil and rock in the ground.
+Some of these substances, like certain naturally occurring minerals, are harmless.
 Other naturally occurring minerals and many manmade chemicals are not.
-Water also contains organic matter such as dirt, leaves and microbes.
+Water also contains organic matter like dirt, leaves, and microbes.

-Drinking water quality varies from place to place, depending on the condition of its source and the treatment it receives.
-Sources of contaminants might be in your neighborhood or many miles away from you in the watershed, the land area drained by water as it flows into the river, lake, reservoir or aquifer.
+Drinking water quality differs from place to place.
+It depends on the condition of its source and the treatment it gets.
+Sources of contaminants might be in your neighborhood or many miles away from you in the watershed.
+The watershed is the land area drained by water as it flows into the river, lake, reservoir, or aquifer.

 Standards ensure safety

-Public water supplies must meet quality and safety standards set by the Environmental Protection Agency (EPA) and state governments.
+Public water supplies must meet quality and safety standards set by the EPA and state governments.
 Your local government and private water suppliers are responsible for maintaining the quality of the water that flows to your tap.
-They are required to test and treat the water, maintain the systems that deliver the water to consumers, and report on the water quality to the state.
-Every community water supplier must provide an annual report to its customers on local drinking water quality, the water's source, the contaminants found in the water, and how consumers can get involved in protecting drinking water.
-This is called a Consumer Confidence Report (CCR).
+They are required to test and treat the water.
+They must also maintain the systems that deliver the water to consumers, and report on the water quality to the state.
+Every community water supplier must provide an annual report to its customers on local drinking water quality.
+The report also must include the water's source, the contaminants found in the water, and how consumers can get involved in protecting drinking water.
+This is called a Consumer Confidence Report.

 The EPA has standards for more than 80 contaminants that may occur in drinking water and pose a risk to human health.
 These are what the EPA standards cover:

 Microbes (bacteria, parasites, viruses).
-The EPA monitors disease-causing microbes such as Giardia lamblia and Cryptosporidium; other microbes the EPA tests for are not harmful to people but indicate that the water has not been adequately treated.
+The EPA watches disease-causing microbes.
+Other microbes the EPA tests for are not harmful to people.
+But they show that the water has not been properly treated.

 Inorganic chemicals.
 These can come from natural erosion or from factories and farming.
-Some chemicals that the EPA monitors are arsenic, cadmium, mercury, lead, nitrate/nitrite and selenium.
+Some chemicals that the EPA monitors are arsenic, cadmium, mercury, lead, nitrate or nitrite, and selenium.

 Organic chemicals.
-These can be chemicals used to treat water; chemicals such as herbicides and fungicides used in agriculture; chemicals such as insect poisons used by home owners; and chemicals from factories.
+These can be chemicals used to treat water.
+They can also be chemicals like herbicides and fungicides used in agriculture.
+Or they can be chemicals like insect poisons used by homeowners, and chemicals from factories.

 Disinfectants used in water treatment.
-Chlorine, chloramines and chlorine dioxide are used to disinfect public water supplies.
+Chlorine, chloramines, and chlorine dioxide are used to disinfect public water supplies.
 Byproducts form when the disinfectants react with naturally occurring organic matter found in the water.
 Over many years, exposure to these byproducts can cause diseases or organ damage.
-The EPA monitors water to detect excess levels of these: trihalomethanes, haloacetic acids, bromate and chlorite.
+The EPA monitors water to find extra levels of these: trihalomethanes, haloacetic acids, bromate, and chlorite.

-If you need specific information about your drinking water, you can read the annual reports issued by the EPA.
-The reports can be found on the EPA website, http://www.epa.gov/safewater/dwh/index.html.
-Look under " Local Drinking Water Information."
+If you need exact information about your drinking water, you can read the annual reports issued by the EPA.
+The reports can be found on the EPA website.

-Private water sources, such as wells, are not regulated by the EPA, but some state and local governments do set rules to protect well users.
+The EPA does not regulate private water sources like wells, but some state and local governments do set rules to protect well users.
 Unlike public drinking water systems serving many people, private sources do not have experts regularly checking the water's source and its quality.
 The households using this water must take special precautions to protect and maintain their drinking water source.

 How is water treated?

 Public water supplies are sent through treatment plants.
-The treatment depends on local conditions and contaminates found in the water.
-Chemicals called coagulants can be added to the water as it flows very slowly through tanks to make dirt and other contaminants form clumps and settle to the bottom so they can be removed.
-Water can be filtered to remove the smallest contaminants like viruses and Giardia.
+The treatment depends on local conditions and impurities found in the water.
+Chemicals called coagulants can be added to the water as it flows very slowly through tanks.
+This will make dirt and other impurities form clumps and settle to the bottom so they can be removed.
+Water can be filtered to remove the smallest impurities.
 Most water suppliers add chlorine or another disinfectant to kill bacteria and other germs.
-If organic chemicals are present, they can be removed with activated carbon, which absorbs them.
+If organic chemicals are present, they can be removed with activated carbon.
+This soaks them up.
 Groundwater from aquifers has been naturally filtered as it passes through layers of the earth.
 Water pumped from wells generally contains less organic material than surface water and may not need to go through any or all treatments.

-For people who rely on wells or other private sources of water, the EPA recommends annual testing for nitrate and coliform bacteria to detect contamination problems early.
-Testing should be more frequent if a problem is suspected.
-According to the EPA, the following activities in your watershed may affect the water quality of your well, especially if you live in an area without sewers:
+For people who depend on wells or other private sources of water, the EPA recommends annual testing for nitrate and coliform bacteria to detect problems early.
+Testing should be more often if a problem is suspected.
+According to the EPA, the following activities in your watershed may affect the water quality of your well.
+This is especially possible if you live in an area without sewers:

-Your water has an objectionable taste or smell: Check for hydrogen sulfide and metals.
+Your water has an unpleasant taste or smell.
+Check for hydrogen sulfide and metals.

-For more information on safe drinking water, visit the EPA website, at http://www.epa.gov/safewater/index.html.
+For more information on safe drinking water, visit the EPA.